 This area is a bit more expensive but many people who stay here keep on returning to the magical bay area year after year.
 The well-known yoga/wellness retreat The Sanctuary is also situated here and a few other yoga schools.

 Many people also make the hike so they can avoid paying 300 baht/ oneway to the taxi boat drivers.
-300 baht for the short 10-minute ride is a ripoff really but what can you do?
+300 baht for the short 15-minute ride is a ripoff really but what can you do?

 Anyway, the starting point in Haad Rin is next to Palita Lodge, on the left of Palita’s gates and it’s hard to miss.
 You dodge the barbwires and after that walk up next to a small cluster of houses.

 Around halfway you will notice a palm tree trunk which says HY and VP.
 If you go left, you will continue to Haad Yuan.
 If you turn right, you will reach a spectacular viewpoint in about 5 minutes.
 I would definitely take the detour.

-It took me about 1 hour to do this approximately 3km hike, though I walk quite fast.
-If you want to take your time looking around or need to catch your breath, it might take nearly twice as much.
+It took me a bit over an hour to do this approximately 3km hike, though I walk quite fast.
+If you want to take your time looking around or need to catch your breath, it might take nearly twice as much or even more.

-I wish that this post gave you a few ideas what to do in Koh Phangan and people would realise that Koh Phangan is not just about Full Moon Party and other parties.
+I wish that this post gave you a few ideas on what to do in Koh Phangan and people would realize that Koh Phangan is not just about Full Moon Party and other parties.
 A lot of activities to do here, hiking being among them.

 After hiking, a visit to a local sauna might be worthwhile: after all, we have a few pretty awesome saunas/steam rooms here.
 Alternatively, if you are getting hungry just by thinking of doing these hikes, have a look at this Ultimate Koh Phangan Cafe Guide.
 If you are planning on staying longer, I suggest doing a Thai language course.

 - please bring enough water with you and possibly even some snacks

 - mozzie repellant and a small towel for wiping the sweat off the face

 - don’t leave empty bottles or rubbish in the jungle